guchenyang/Estimation-of-Causal-Effects-of-Binary-Treatments-with-Survival-Outcomes/README.md

 # Estimation of causal effects of binary treatments with survival outcomes

-Comparing the performance of propensity score matching and SurvBART for binary treatments and survival outcomes
+Objective: To compare the performance of propensity score matching and SurvBART for binary treatments and survival outcomes.

 Propensity score matching:
 (1) Greedy nearest neighbor matching;